 Figure 21.
 The mean values of the operation time.

-Therefore, voice-based switching might have caused the cursor to rotate during the time when the user wanted to switch; however, a time delay occurred when the operation actually switched to the position instruction, resulting in a posture error.
+The voice-based switching method might cause the cursor to rotate during the time the user wants to switch; however, a time delay occurs when the operation actually switches to the position instruction, resulting in a posture error.
 These results show that voice-based switching is effective in terms of position indication, and head-gesture-based switching is effective in terms of posture indication.
-Further, when switching by voice, the posture error increases; however, even for the subject with the largest error, the average error is 5.56 °, which is within the acceptable range of 30 °.
-However, the subject with the largest error in the case of head-gesture-based switching had an average position instruction error of 6.74 cm, which is far beyond the acceptable error of position instruction.
-Thus, we conclude that the voice-based switching method is more useful in terms of instructional accuracy, as all the values are within the acceptable error for the SRL assumed in this experiment.
+Furthermore, when switching using voice, the posture error increases; but even for the subject with the largest error, the average error was 5.56 °, which is within the acceptable range of 30 °.
+However, the subject with the largest error in the case of head-gesture-based switching had an average position error of 6.74 cm, which is far beyond the acceptable error of position instruction.
+Thus, it can be concluded that the voice-based switching method is more useful in terms of instructional accuracy, as all the values are within the acceptable error range for the SRL assumed in this experiment.

 Operation time

 The mean values of the operation time for each condition for the six participants are shown in Figure 21.
-The average operating time was approximately 20.3 s for the voice switching method and approximately 20.8 s for the head gesture switching method.
-There was no significant difference between the two conditions in the Wilcoxon signed-rank-sum test.
+The average operating time was approximately 20.3 s for the voice switching method and approximately 20.8 s for the head-gesture switching method.
+There was no significant difference between the two conditions in the Wilcoxon signed-rank test.
 This indicates that there is no significant difference between the two switching methods in terms of operation time.
 When combined with the results of instructional accuracy, the results suggest that voice switching is more practical.

 Moreover, the average operation time for position instructions alone, as discussed in Section 2.2.2, was 6.2 s.
-In this experiment, the operation time was higher by three times than the former owing to the addition of posture and switching indications.
-In addition, compared to the participant with the shortest average operation time, the participant with the longest average operation time had a three times longer operation time.
-When we asked the subjects about the cause of the increase in operation time in the verbal questionnaire, some of them said that the operation took longer when the posture indication did not go well.
+In this experiment, the operation time was three times higher than the former owing to the addition of posture and switching indications.
+In addition, compared to the participant with the shortest average operation time, the participant with the longest average operation time had an operation time that was three times longer.
+When the subjects were asked about the cause of the increase in operation time in the questionnaire, some of them explained that the operation took longer when the posture indication did not perform well.
 The causes of the delay for posture indication were as follows:

-When giving posture instructions, rotation in unnecessary directions were mistakenly fed as input.
+when giving posture instructions, incorrect rotation was mistakenly fed as input,

-Compared to positional instructions, it is difficult to correct errors when they occur.
+compared to position instructions, it was difficult to correct errors when they occurred,

-It is difficult to understand the posture of the cursor or target during rotation instructions.
+it was difficult to understand the posture of the cursor or target during rotation instructions.